Q: Why is the axe the coolest tool in the world?

 When not in use, store the axe in normal room temperature and in normal humidity.
 Storing the axe next to a radiator or stove might risk the handle to shrink and come loose.
 A damp basement might risk the head to rust and the handle to mould.

-A: Steel consist of iron mixed with small quantities of alloys.
-The alloys are added to change the properties of the steel.
-The alloys can make the steel harder, tougher, rust proof or other properties.
-Metallurgists look for the right mix of alloys for the intended use of the steel, similar to how a chef use spices to flavor different dishes.
+A: Steel consist of iron mixed with small quantities of alloy elements.
+The elements are added to change the properties of the steel.
+The elements can make the steel harder, tougher, rust proof or other properties.
+Metallurgists look for the right mix for the intended use of the steel, similar to how a chef use spices to flavor different dishes.

 Q: How does heat treatment work?